codio/knowledge/source/instructors/authoring/guides/author_student.rst

     }

 ..
-Note:: setting Status=false means students will need to use the 'Back to Dashboard' button shown on the last page of the guides to return to their dashboard area
+Note:: If you set Status to false students will need to use the 'Back to Dashboard' button shown on the last page of the guides to return to their dashboard area.

 Setting up .codio-menu file: